-We are visiting patients in the community only when essential.
+We are visiting patients in the community.
 All patients will be telephoned before appointments to check that they do not have Coronavirus or the symptoms.

 It is vital for safety reasons that when our nurses do visit a patient that only one other person is in the same room as the patient and social distancing regulations are followed at all times.
 Anyone else living in the household should stay in a separate room for the duration of the visit.

 When we visit, we may be wearing PPE, which includes a mask covering our nose and mouth alongside a plastic apron and gloves.
 We may sometimes need to wear a face visor.

 At the end of our visit, we will place the disposable PPE in a plastic rubbish bag, tied securely and left with your household to store it separately from other waste for 72 hours before disposal in your external non-recyclable household black bag waste.